 34 Virtual Team Building Activity Ideas to Engage Remote Employees

-We’ve compiled a list of 29 virtual team building ideas to improve morale and bond with your team during the COVID-19 Pandemic.
-With the majority of corporate groups working from their homes, virtual team building activities are one of the few ways you can help keep remote employees connected and engaged.
+We’ve compiled a list of 34 virtual team building ideas to improve morale and bond with your team during the COVID-19 pandemic.

 Although you may not be able to gather in the breakroom or take part in traditional company events right now, there are many virtual team building options to help your group stay engaged!

 And if you’re unsure how to go about getting started, check out our resource for planning a virtual team building activity.